xieminyi/shoppingCenter/README.md

 ##### Major Structure

-/sever
- |-----/api
- |           |------/database (queries to database)
- |           |------assets.data.operations.js
- |           |------center.data.operations.js
- |           |------log.data.operations.js
- |           |------auth.data.operations.js
- |-----/routes
-             |------/centers (preprocessing of data* + http require and response)
-             |------/assets (as above)
-             |------/logs (as above)
-             |------/auth (as aboce)
-             |------index.js (routers)
+/sever/api

+Including database setup, and queries to database

+/server/routes

+Including routers setting and api functions

+/server/config.js

+Including configurations of mongodb environment variables

 ##### Note

-1) For searching on assets, attributes "name", "shopping center name", and "status" are indexed for faster search speed (Mongodb is in used)
+1) For searching of assets, attributes "name", "shopping center name", and "status" are indexed for faster search speed (Mongodb is in used)

 2) Mongodb environment setting is in /server/config.js

 3) Testing is included in /test

-4) * proprocessing of data including reading requires and completing adding data.
+4) Proprocessing of data including reading requires and completing adding data.
 Such as, adding a shopping center may need adding several new assets.

-#### Future work

-1) Complete UI (adding shoppong center, adding assets, and edting center or asset)